island-is/handbook/technical-overview/technical-direction.md

 ### User-centered design

-Design solutions with a focus on user experience (UX).
+Design solutions with a focus on User Experience (UX).
 Digital Iceland plans to release a design guide that covers this in more detail.
 Until then, here are a few things to keep in mind:

 - Include designers, UX specialists and testers in the project from the beginning.
 - Consider the user in all parts of design and development with personas and user stories.